stoermelder/vcvrack-packone/docs/siren/Siren.md

 **Repitch** / **Repitch fine** — the sliders below **Generate repitch preview** in the context menu set the pitch shift: **Repitch** in semitones (range -24 to +24, default 0) and **Repitch fine** in cents (range -100 to +100, default 0).
 The two combine into a single pitch shift.
 Positive values raise the pitch, negative values lower it.

 **Dragging from repitch preview mode** drops the repitched file.
-SIREN writes a new WAV alongside the source (or in the custom output folder, if set) and hands that file to the receiving module — the same pitch shift that you heard during preview is baked in.
+SIREN writes a new WAV to the destination selected under **Folder for converted/trimmed files** (next to the source by default) and hands that file to the receiving module — the same pitch shift that you heard during preview is baked in.

 ## Organizing Files